massimodipaolo/ws-core/src/modules/HealthCheck/README.md

 ### Create custom health checks example

-To create your own health checks you need to implement the [IHealthCheck](https://docs.microsoft.com/it-it/dotnet/api/microsoft.extensions.diagnostics.healthchecks.ihealthcheck) interface and add it to the `ConfigureServices` method of the application `Startup` class or into the [Execute](../ExtensionBase/README.md#usage) method of a module/extension.
+To create your own health checks you need to implement the [IHealthCheck](https://docs.microsoft.com/it-it/dotnet/api/microsoft.extensions.diagnostics.healthchecks.ihealthcheck) interface and add it to the `Add` method of the application `Startup` class or into the [Add](../ExtensionBase/README.md#usage) method of a module/extension.

 ```csharp
 public class MyService : IHealthCheck